-We have incurred and will continue to incur increased costs as a result of operating as a public company, and our management has devoted and will continue to devote substantial time to compliance initiatives.
+We have incurred and will continue to incur significant costs as a result of operating as a public company, and our management has devoted and will continue to devote substantial time to compliance initiatives.

-As a public company, and particularly since we are no longer an "emerging growth company," we have incurred and expect to incur significant legal, accounting and other expenses.
+As a public company, we have incurred and expect to incur significant legal, accounting and other expenses.
 In addition, the Sarbanes-Oxley Act of 2002 and rules subsequently implemented by the SEC and Nasdaq have imposed various requirements on public companies, including establishment and maintenance of effective disclosure and financial controls and corporate governance practices.
 Our management and other personnel devote a substantial amount of time to these compliance initiatives.
-Moreover, these rules and regulations will continue to increase our legal and financial compliance costs and will make some activities more time-consuming and costly.
+Moreover, these rules and regulations may continue to increase our legal and financial compliance costs and will make some activities more time-consuming and costly.

 Pursuant to Section 404 of the Sarbanes-Oxley Act of 2002, or Section 404, we are required to furnish a report by our management on our internal control over financial reporting.
-Because we are no longer an emerging growth company, we are required to include with our annual reports an attestation report on internal control over financial reporting issued by our independent registered public accounting firm.
+We are required to include with our annual reports an attestation report on internal control over financial reporting issued by our independent registered public accounting firm.
 To achieve compliance with Section 404 within the prescribed period, we have been and will continue to be engaged in a process to document and evaluate our internal control over financial reporting, which is both costly and challenging.
 In this regard, we will need to continue to dedicate internal resources, potentially engage outside consultants and adopt a detailed work plan to assess and document the adequacy of internal control over financial reporting, continue steps to improve control processes as appropriate, validate through testing that controls are functioning as documented and implement a continuous reporting and improvement process for internal control over financial reporting.
 Despite our efforts, there is a risk that neither we nor our independent registered public accounting firm will be able to conclude within the prescribed timeframe that our internal control over financial reporting is effective as required by Section 404 or that we will not be able to comply with the requirements of Section 404 in a timely manner.
 This could result in an adverse reaction in the financial markets due to a loss of confidence in the reliability of our financial statements.
 In addition, if we are not able to continue to meet these requirements, we may not be able to remain listed on Nasdaq.